 If you or someone you know is or has been a victim of domestic violence, help is available.
 For information, please see:

 - Help Starts Here – Domestic Violence (Includes a resource list and help line numbers.)

 Help, Hope and Healing

 This is a series that provides information, tips and resources for people in abusive relationships.

-For Your Protection: Peace Bonds and Protection Orders
+Peace Bonds and Protection Orders

-This program provides individual and group counselling to children aged 3 to 18 who have witnessed violence in the home.
+The PEACE (Prevention, Education, Advocacy, Counselling and Empowerment) program provides individual and group counselling to children aged 3 to 18 who have witnessed violence in the home.
 Contact VictimLinkBC for more information about this and other counselling programs.